 - the process that the organization will follow to organize and adopt a constitution and bylaws.

 The information must be signed by a filing officer who agrees to receive communications on behalf of the organization.
 The party name must not exceed four words and the emblem must be distinguishable from the emblems of other registered political parties.
 If the lieutenant governor finds that the name, emblem, or both are not distinguishable from those of other registered political parties, he or she will notify the filing officer that he has seven days to submit a new name or emblem to the lieutenant governor.
 A registered political party may not change its name or emblem during the regular general election year.
-If the prospective party already has a constitution and bylaws, they should be filed with the petition.
-If not, the organization should describe the process it will follow to adopt a constitution and bylaws should it become a registered party.
+The organization is required to describe the process it will follow to adopt a constitution and bylaws should it become a registered party.

 The petition signatures must be certified by the Lt.
 Governor's Office and all required information must be received in the Lt.
-Governor's Office by February 15 of the year of the general election for which party status is sought.
+Governor's Office by November 30, 2017.
 Holographic (physical) signatures are required.
 Electronics signatures of any kind are not permitted.